 Our communication system is called My Child at School (MCAS).
 This system gives you full picture of your child including personal details and attendance and includes our payments portal.
 You can also switch between your children's accounts if they are at different Futura schools that also use MCAS.
 You can go straight to MCAS here: www.mychildatschool.com/.
 You can also download the app from the Apple app store here or from Google Play here.

 Your login is via the personal email address and password that you have registered with school as your contact details.
 If you forget your password, you can request a password reset link.

 The school uniform colours are red and grey.

-Please see the uniform policy for all requirements, including those for sports wear.
+Please see the uniform guidelines and a useful presentation on our uniform guidelines for all requirements, including those for sports wear.
 It is essential that all items of uniform are clearly marked with your child’s name, even socks and shoes.
 However, lost items are placed in the lost property trunk which is in the infant corridor.

-Our school uniform is available for direct ordering from Marks and Spencer, either by phone or online.
+School uniform branded with our logo is available for direct ordering from Marks and Spencer, either by phone or online.

 How to apply to Saltford School

 Please refer to Bath & North East Somerset schools admissions information for all other admissions information.